IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       ```

 ### Example: SVG Response

+You can generate SVG graphics such as statistical or usage graphs based upon live data using a cloud function.

 1. Create a new web action named `atom` that has the following code that includes base64-encoded SVG content in the `body`: